DASISH/dwan-documentation/examples.md

     </permissions>
 </annotation>
 ```

+New-annotation's URI and  the owner reference will generated by the server, and the ones given in the request will be replaced.
+The new annotation URI is service URI + the UUID generated by the server.
+The owner reference is the service URI + logged-in user UUID.
+The targets's URI will be replaced if the target is new (has not been presented in the dtatabase yet).

 Response body (envelope) for *POST api/annotations*

-The temporary URIs/references are replaced with permanent references.
-However, no cahced representation is found for the target.
-Therefore, in the action part of the envelope there is an action CREATE_CACHED_REPRESENTATION for the object which is the target for the web-page.

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>